Welcome to the campaign to save

 A:

-trading area into residential use – a change which
+residential use – a change which requires planning

 Q: